osuthailand/Akari/README.md

 plz contribute to make code or speed better :thumbsup:

-*shit is made in python3.9, with starlette jinja2 starlette_sessions bcrypt aiohttp orjson uvloop (i think) and that's it, i think*
+*shit is made in python3.9, with starlette jinja2 starlette_sessions bcrypt aiohttp orjson uvloop cmyui and that's it, i think*